Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `imageCleanerIntervalHours`

 The interval in hours Image Cleaner will run.
-Defaults 120, 5 days.
+Minimum value is 24 hours and maximum is three months

 - Required: No
 - Type: int
-- Default: `120`
+- Default: `24`

 ### Parameter: `ingressApplicationGatewayEnabled`